 Sweatshirt, fleece or jacket

-Rain jacket (we go out even when it’s drizzling or raining)
+Rain jacket (We go out even when it’s drizzling or raining.)

 Safety is always a priority.
 Explorations are highly supervised and are planned in advance so parents will be well informed.
 Children will use a variety of small hand tools (hammer, screwdriver, clamps, etc.) and tools with blades and points (saws, drills, knives).
-With one adult for every five children we make sure there is always an adult close by to provide instruction, supervision and assistance.
+With one adult for every six children we make sure there is always an adult close by to provide instruction, supervision and assistance.
 We use safety goggles and other protective wear.
 Rowing is under the supervision of fully trained and certified instructors.
 All swimming activities are under the supervision of certified lifeguards.
 Boston Explorers is licensed by the City of Boston Board of Health and complies with all regulations and safety standards for MA Recreational Camps for Children.

 All of our counselors are trained in first aid and carry a complete first aid kit and emergency contact information on all trips.
 We have a licensed MA physician available at all times for consultation and for review of all camp health related policies and procedures.
 Additionally, our camp medical consultant is authorized to administer standing medical orders to select camp staff.